jubal-R/ObjGui/README.md

 # ObjGui
-ObjGui is a GUI frontend for objdump made for readability and easy analysis.
+ObjGui is a binary analysis tool and GUI frontend for objdump made for readability and easy analysis.
 ObjGui uses objdump to disassemble executables, then provides an easy way to navigate through the disassembly.
-ObjGui is a handy tool for debugging and reverse engineering.
+ObjGui is meant to be a handy tool for debugging and reverse engineering.

 ## Screenshot
 ![ObjGui](https://github.com/jubal-R/ObjGui/blob/master/screenshots/objGui.png)

 ## Features
 - Sidebar navigation to jump between functions
+- Go to address feature to follow jumps and calls
+- Get file offset of any line of disassembly
 - Support for custom objdump binaries
 - Support for many objdump flags(syntax, demangle, etc.)
 - Output separated into tabs
-- Highlighting for readability

 ## Dependencies
 qt5-default qt5-qmake objdump